SEARS POINT WETLAND RESTORATION

 So from where did all the soil come to build this levee?
 We dug nearly six miles of channels in the restoration area before it was flooded and then used that soil to build the levee.

-We are working with scientists from the San Francisco Bay National Estuarine Research Reserve, as well as others, to conduct a variety of monitoring studies aimed at understanding how the tidal marsh is progressing.
+We are working with scientists from the San Francisco Bay National Estuarine Research Reserve, San Francisco State University and several unaffiliated to conduct a variety of monitoring studies aimed at understanding how the tidal marsh is progressing.
 Among the indicators we are looking at are sediment accretion, vegetation, tidal channel formation, bird use and more.
 Monitoring will span 15 years, which began in 2015, and results will be posted at various intervals.
 Our next report will be complete by the end of 2021 and will provide a detailed analysis of the first five years.